abpuccini/leaflet-challenge/README.md

 **[View Script](Leaflet-Step-2/static/js/logic.js)**

-Ploting a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
+Plotting a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.

 - Three base maps; Satellite, Greyscale and Outdoors.